If you're looking for low carb Indian food, then you've come to the right place! Here are my top tips for Indian recipes, products, and restaurants!

 If you're not familiar with Indian cooking, the recipe list for many dishes can often look very daunting.
 But if you get yourself a stock of some basic spices like ground cumin, garam masala, chilli powder, ground coriander, turmeric, and cardamom – you will find that it's just a case of measuring and adding.
 Soon you'll be creating some amazing Indian food!
 And it doesn't all have to be spicy hot, either.
 Try my low carb turmeric shots for a quick healthy drink!

 In the list below, I've created many dishes that are as traditional as I can make them!
-To replace rice, the obvious alternatives are cauliflower rice or shirataki rice.
-For the breads, I highly recommend that you try my low carb naan bread – it's made from fathead dough and is a really tasty flatbread recipe.
+To replace rice, the obvious alternatives are cauliflower rice or shirataki rice – but check out my guide to the best low carb rice alternatives to see which one works best for you.

 And although you'll need to stay away from lentils, potatoes, and chick peas, many vegetable dishes are low carb – as are the curries.
 In fact some of the sweeter, creamier dishes have almond flour and/or coconut – which all low carbers will be familiar with!